suraj-2020/flask-flack/README.md

 Web Programming with Python and JavaScript

+flask socketio is used for creating the app
-Set up a virtual enviroment and pip install requirements file
+Set up a virtual enviroment and pip install requirements file and directly run application.py

+/signup is the first route so ad that in the url.

+Open this is two private windows as session is used. for checking if that chat works.

+------To fix-------

+Auto scroll to be added in the chat container new user is not able to see old chats, fixing that.